-If you’re looking to save for a period of more than five years, then this is generally considered ‘long-term’ saving.
+If you’re looking to save for a period of more than five years, then this is generally considered one of your ‘long-term’ goals.

 Saving for retirement is one of the most common goals, but you may also be saving for your child’s education, to buy a house, or for a dream holiday.

 So, if you’re looking to save over the long-term, here are some strategies to help you achieve your goals.